2i2c-org/infrastructure/deployer/README.md

   The cluster configuration directory is generated based on the templates in:
     - (`config/clusters/templates/gcp`)[https://github.com/2i2c-org/infrastructure/blob/master/config/clusters/templates/gcp]

+#### `generate resource-allocation`

+This sub-command can be used to generate the resource allocation choices for given instance type and a given optimization strategy.

+##### `generate resource-allocation choices`
+This generates a custom number of resource allocation choices for a certain instance type, depending on a certain chosen strategy that can be used in the profile list of a hub.

+##### `generate resource-allocation node-info-update`
+This updates the json file `node-capacity-info.json` with info about the capacity of a node of a certain type.
+This file is then used for generating the resource choices.

 ### The `grafana` sub-command
 This deployer sub-command manages all of the available functions related to Grafana.